grycap/oscar/docs/invoking.md

   cpu_threshold: 50
 ```

-Here there is an example of a recipe to expose a service from [Deepaas](https://marketplace.deep-hybrid-datacloud.eu/)
+Below there is an example of a recipe to expose a service from the [AI4EOSC/DEEP Open Catalog](https://marketplace.deep-hybrid-datacloud.eu/)

 ``` yaml
 functions: